fracogno/UNet-ResWDCGAN/README.md

-# UNet-ResWDCGAN
+# UNet-WDCGAN
-Stacking a U-Net GAN (256x256) on top of a WResDCGAN (128x128) to generate higher resolution images
+Stacking a U-Net GAN (256x256) on top of a WDCGAN (64x64) to generate higher resolution images

-### 128x128 W-ResDCGAN
+### 64x64 W-DCGAN
-Implementation of an improved (gradient penalty on discriminator loss) Wasserstein Resnet Deep Convolutional Generative Adversarial Network for the generation of 64x64 RGB images.
+Implementation of an improved (gradient penalty on discriminator loss) Wasserstein Deep Convolutional Generative Adversarial Network for the generation of 64x64 RGB images.

 ![DCGAN](https://gluon.mxnet.io/_images/dcgan.png)